Nissan YD engine: YD25DDTi (VP44 Pump)

-YD25DDTi High Power (common rail "DCi")
+YD25DDTi High Power ("DCi")

 The model description YD25DDTi technically refers to the YD25 engines which use the VP44 rotary electronic injection pump and run injection lines to each cylinder.
-It is equipped with a variable nozzle turbocharger (Garrett gt2056v).
+It is equipped with a variable geometry turbocharger (Garrett GT2056V).

-This DDTi engine was last used in the Presage/Bassara and the D22 Navara.

 The common rail versions of this engine are referred to in Europe as DCi.
-The common rail engines are used in the D40 navara, late model D22 Navara and the R51 Pathfinder.
-This is the engine referred to below.
+The common rail engines are used in the D40 Navara, late model D22 Navara and the R51 Pathfinder.

 YD25DDTi High Power was developed in 2005 for the Nissan Navara (D40) and the Nissan Pathfinder (R51).
 It initially produced 128 kW at 4,000 rpm and 41.1 kgm of torque.
-In 2010, Nissan updated the engine and the turbo (BV45 from gt2056v) for the D40 Navara and facelifted R51 Pathfinder to produce 140 kW and 45.9 kgm of torque.
+In 2010, Nissan updated the engine and the turbo (BV45 from GT2056V) for the D40 Navara and facelifted R51 Pathfinder to produce 140 kW and 45.9 kgm of torque.
 In 2011 the Nissan Murano was fitted with the updated engine.